github/docs/src/ghes-releases/lib/deprecation-steps.md

 - [ ] Completed step 4 ✅

 This step will remove the version from the drop-down picker, effectively deprecating the version from a user's perspective.
-The content for the deperecated release will still exist in the Markdown files.
+The content for the deprecated release will still exist in the Markdown files.

 1. In your `docs-internal` checkout, create a new branch: `git checkout -b deprecate-<version>`.